 Subject-area weightings are based on an EP's primary subject area of research.
 The funding weightings for subject areas used in 2018 are shown in Table 2.1 below.
-Table 2.2 shows funding weightings for subject areas that will apply for the Quality Evaluation 2025.
+Table 2.2 shows funding weightings for subject areas that were agreed for the Quality Evaluation 2026.